7 Ways to Get the ADHD Support You Deserve

 Why Doesn’t Anyone Take My ADHD Seriously?

 Some people have misguided, disheartening, and, sometimes, infuriating opinions about attention deficit disorder (ADHD or ADD) — and unfortunately, the people closest to us are often among the worst offenders.
 In a survey, 85 percent of adults with ADHD report that they have encountered ridicule, dismissal, or downright lack of support from family members.
 Most felt hurt and disempowered by comments that ranged from careless to cruel.

 “I don’t have support from my husband, and it hurts when he mocks me, especially when I make mistakes,” said one woman.
 Another respondent said that his family strongly believes in tricks and strategies and medication for co-existing conditions, but tiptoes around ADHD.
 “The diagnosis is more controversial than the remedies,” he said.

 You deserve support from family and friends — and the first step toward getting it is being comfortable with your ADHD, says Ari Tuckman, Psy.D.
 “You need to know what is true for you about your particular brand of ADHD,” he said.
 “Being clear about that puts you in a better position to talk to someone else about it.
 Rather than being defensive or argumentative when presenting ADHD information, come from a neutral place.
 You don’t need validation from others to take your ADHD seriously.”

 His number one recommendation?
 Education.
 “A good place to start is to share your own experiences,” he says.
-“Also use resources from ADHD experts, which may carry more weight.”
+“Also use resources from ADHD experts, which may carry more impact.”
 If you’re ready to share your ADHD with your family or close friends, read on — these seven tips can increase your chances of success:

 How Can I Get ADHD Support From My Loved Ones?